geek-repo/Telegram-bot/README.md

 (If you getting any error related to ffmpeg while running then execute this) - apt install ffmpeg

+## TOKEN NEEDED
+- shodan token (for shodan queries)
+- telegram bot token (for the actual bot)
+- apilayer.net token (for using track phone number features)

 ## Commands

  - python3 bot.py